How to care for your cannabis seedling

 The growing process has four key stages: the seed germination stage, the seedling stage, the vegetative stage, and the flowering stage.
 Once the cannabis seeds germinate and are placed into their growing medium (like a potting mix), they start to root into the soil as the stem grows upward, sprouting two cotyledon leaves, which help the plant absorb light and continue to grow.

 As the plant grows, it starts to produce more fan leaves — and those leaves continue to develop the ridged edges that you'll immediately recognize as the marijuana plant.
-As more leaves grow, more ridged edges develop until finally, the plant is fully grown with each leaf reaching its maximum number of edges (which can be anywhere from 5 ridges per leaf to upwards of 10).
+As more leaves grow, more ridged edges develop until finally, the plant is fully grown, with each leaf reaching its maximum number of edges, which can be anywhere from 5 ridges per leaf to upwards of 10.

 Choose the right container

+Your cannabis seedling needs space to grow.
+But too much space and too little space can both create problems for your plant.
 If you try to grow your seedling in a container that's too large, the root system won't be able to absorb all the water in the soil.
 If you start growing your seedling in a container that's too small, the roots won't have space to extend and will start to wrap around themselves, which will also impact their ability to absorb water.

 Choosing the right pot is an essential part of caring for your growing plant.
-You need a pot that's going to give the root system space to grow, but not so much space that the roots won't be able to absorb all the water in the soil.
+You need a pot that's going to give the root system space to grow but not so much space that the roots won't be able to absorb all the water in the soil.
 You should also make sure the pot has drainage holes to get rid of any excess water that could overwhelm the plant.

 Be mindful of how much you water your cannabis seedlings

 When it comes to watering your seedlings, you want to give them the water they need to thrive.
-But too much water can actually have a negative impact on the growth process, so it's important to be mindful of how much you water your seedlings.
+However, too much water can actually have a negative impact on the growth process, so it's important to be mindful of how much you water your seedlings.

 The root system of a seedling isn't elaborate; the roots are small and don't need much water to grow.
 Misting the plants with water once or twice a day should be plenty to give them the hydration they need to grow.
+If you're not sure how much water is too much, keep in mind that you want the growing medium (AKA the soil) to be damp and moist, not soaked and oversaturated.

 Know the signs of nutrient deficiencies

+A nutrient deficiency can cause serious issues for your growing plant, so part of proper care is knowing how to spot the signs of a nutrient deficiency.
 Nutrient deficiencies can come from a variety of places.
 “Hot” potting mixes that contain too many nutrients could cause nutrient toxicity.
 On the other end of the spectrum, under-watering can cause a deficiency in the key nutrients your plant needs to grow.

 Some red flags that signal your seedling may have a deficiency in nutrients (or nutrient toxicity) include: